doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 Common optional attributes:

 - **assoc**: Specify that this attribute should be an associative array.
-The value should be a string.
-The string will be used by the PHPCR node.
+The value should be a string which will be used by the PHPCR node.
+Set to an empty string to automatically use the name of the annotated variable appended by "Keys".
 - **multivalue**: ``true`` to specify that this property should be treated as a simple array.
   See :ref:`Mapping multivalue properties <basicmapping_mappingmultivalueproperties>`.
 - **translated**: ``true`` to specify that the property should be translatable, requires the